 If only we could get all we need from our air, water and food.
-Alas, they are all considerably compromised which was one of the reasons a detox is needed in the first place.
+Alas, they are all considerably compromised which was one of the reasons we needed a detox in the first place.
 To keep the body functioning at its optimal rate we recommend a few key supplements:

 - omega 3 essential fatty acids, safe fresh water fish or flax source

-- spirulina, a complete food and known super food
+- spirulina, a complete food and known as a super food

 - wheatgrass juice, pure sun energy in the form of liquid chlorophyll